South Africa

 Creating opportunities for all and reducing social inequalities

 South Africa has a rich and varied mineral wealth, a well-developed financial sector, efficient legal and communication sectors and modern infrastructure.
-Despite the formal eradication of apartheid in the early 1990s and a much-celebrated transition to democracy in 1994, South Africa remains a land of stark economic inequalities that break along racial lines.
-In addition, the country has been experience slow economic growth and high unemployment and governance issues facing state-owned companies
+Despite the formal eradication of apartheid in the early 1990s and a much-celebrated transition to democracy in 1994, South Africa remains a land of stark economic inequalities along racial lines.
+In addition, the country has experienced high unemployment, patchy service delivery and governance issues facing state-owned companies.

 AFD has been active in South Africa since 1994, offering innovative financing solutions and technical assistance to support the South African government in its development policy.
 AFD works with government partners and local authorities to promote a low-carbon economy and reduce economic, social and territorial inequalities.